What is the Bot Framework SDK?

 Bots provide an experience that feels less like using a computer and more like dealing with a person - or at least an intelligent robot.
 They can be used to shift simple, repetitive tasks, such as taking a dinner reservation or gathering profile information, on to automated systems that may no longer require direct human intervention.
 Users converse with a bot using text, interactive cards, and speech.
 A bot interaction can be a quick question and answer, or it can be a sophisticated conversation that intelligently provides access to services.

-Bots are a lot like modern web applications, living on the internet and using APIs to send and receive messages.
+Bots are a lot like modern web applications, living on the internet and use APIs to send and receive messages.
 What's in a bot varies widely depending on what kind of bot it is.
 Modern bot software relies on a stack of technology and tools to deliver increasingly complex experiences on a wide variety of platforms.
 However, a simple bot could just receive a message and echo it back to the user with very little code involved.

 Bots can do the same things other types of software can do - read and write files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.